 - Track, measure, and give reports on various marketing campaigns on different channels

 Imagine the value it creates for marketers: It saves time and resources.
 Marketers can work on improving their marketing strategies instead of spending time hopping from one tool to another to gather customer data and insights.
-Moreover, 72% of marketers with fully integrated data flow in martech stack witnessed more revenue growth than those who didn’t.
+Moreover, 72% of marketers with fully integrated data flow in their martech stack witnessed more revenue growth than those who didn’t.

 10 Marketing Technology Stack Examples